 With an established reputation, art restorers often take on prized paintings owned by private collectors or working on historically significant murals and mosaics on-site.
 Other coveted work includes repairing damaged ceramics from different time periods and cleaning or restoring paintings at galleries or museums.

 As an art restorer, you can find work with antique stores, historical societies, laboratories, libraries, antique stores, archives, museums, galleries, government agencies, private conservation enterprises, and various businesses that are involved in art conservation and restoration, especially with fine art and historic artifacts.
 Some art restorers prefer to work freelance or part-time, while others covet a full-time position with such employers.

-Can I Become an Art Restorer?
+How To Become an Art Restorer

 Art Restorer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Art Restorer salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Art Restorer's can make an average annual salary of $54,170, or $26 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $29,250 or $14 per hour, perhaps when just starting out or based on the state you live in.